LSA: Modeling Aspect Sentiment Coherency via Local Sentiment Aggregation: Introduction

-The main contributions of this work are as follows: \begin{itemize}[nolistsep,noitemsep,leftmargin=*] \item We shed light on the existence of sentiment coherency in ABSC and address aspect sentiment coherency modeling through a specialized local sentiment aggregation mechanism.
-Our experimental results suggest that \our\ outperforms existing models on widely used ABSC datasets. \item We propose three strategies for constructing sentiment aggregation windows in local sentiment aggregation, which demonstrate the effectiveness of \our\ in sentiment coherency modeling. \item \our\ utilizes a differential weighted sentiment aggregation mechanism to automatically optimize the sentiment aggregation window.
-This allows \our\ to learn to optimize the contribution of adjacent sentiment features in sentiment coherency modeling. \end{itemize} Code and datasets related to this work are provided in the supplementary materials.
+In conclusion, the main contributions of our work are as follows: \begin{itemize}[nolistsep,noitemsep,leftmargin=*] \item \textbf{Formulation}: We highlight the existence of sentiment coherency in ABSC and formulate the aspect sentiment coherency modeling task.
+Besides, we introduce a local sentiment aggregation mechanism to address this task. \item \textbf{Method}: To implement the local sentiment aggregation mechanism, we introduce three strategies for constructing sentiment aggregation windows, demonstrating the effectiveness of our model in sentiment coherency modeling.
+We enhance this mechanism through differential weighted sentiment aggregation, allowing for dynamic adjustment of the aggregation window construction. \item \textbf{Evaluation}: According to our extensive experimental results, \our\ achieve impressive aspect sentiment coherency prediction results.
+Besides, our ensemble \our\ model also obtains state-of-the-art aspect sentiment classification performance on five public datasets. \end{itemize} The codes and datasets related to this work are open-sourced at \url{https://github.com/yangheng95/PyABSA}.